K-Phoen/k-phoen.github.io/_drafts/use-cases-for-php-generators.md

 In fact, the `yield from` keyword works with any `Traversable` object, so arrays or iterators can also be used with this delegation operator.

-Using this keyword, we could agregate several data-sources with only a few lines of code:
+Using this keyword, we could aggregate several data-sources with only a few lines of code:

 ```php